LG refrigerator water dispenser not working - Simple Solutions

 See, that thing gets all clogged up over time from all the gunk and junk in the water. right?
 So it stops the water flowing through to the dispenser part.

+I advise swapping out that filter every 6 months or so.
 Keeps everything running smooth and your water tasting fresh.

 Don’t be sleeping on changing the filters regularly if you want that dispenser working properly for ice and water.